Understanding Solar Project Development at Urban

 How Commercial Solar Benefits the Community

 Our solar projects will likely be around for the next 20+ years.
 Hence, we place the highest value on being a good neighbor and on supporting the communities through our investment.
 Our projects will bring increased tax revenue to localities and new job opportunities; They will offset carbon intensive power on the local grid and reduce reliance on fossil fuel power, which has secondary environmental and health benefits.
-We become partners in the community and enjoy engaging community members to bring responsibly developed utility scale solar online.
+We become partners in the community and enjoy engaging community members to bring responsibly developed utility-scale solar online.
+For more information on the financial benefits of an off-site solar solution, check out our post on renewable energy risk management.

-With the increase in the utility scale solar project development across the country, there is shortage in workforce to construct solar projects.
+With the increase in the utility-scale solar project development across the country, there is a solar project construction workforce shortage.
 Previously, this forced developers to bring in out of state workers.
-Recognizing the problem, Urban Grid has made it a core focus to invest in workforce development programs in the states in which we are developing projects.
-We partner with developers, construction companies, utilities, and community colleges to put in place programs to train local workers to build our projects and others ensuring that when they complete the programs, they have jobs waiting for them.
+Recognizing the problem, Urban Grid has made it a core focus to invest in workforce development programs in the states in which we are developing projects by partnering with developers, construction companies, utilities, and community colleges.
+We work with these organizations to put in place programs that train local workers to build our projects, ensuring that when they complete the programs, they have jobs waiting for them.
 Please click the link to learn more about the Virginia Solar Workforce Development Initiative.